Investing in Brazil as a Foreigner — Legal Guide

 If you buy property in Brazil:

-• Transfer tax: 2–3% (ITBI, state-level)
+• Transfer tax: 2–3% (ITBI, municipal)

 • Annual property tax: 0.6–1.2% (IPTU, municipal)

-• Rental income tax: 15% withholding on rental payments to foreign owners
+• Rental income tax: 15% withholding on rental payments to foreign owners (25% if owner resides in a low-tax jurisdiction listed by the Receita Federal)

 • Vacancy tax: Some municipalities tax vacant commercial properties